 Kailasa Temple in Ellora Caves is an extraordinary Shiva temple.
-It is hundreds of years old.
+It is 1,250 years old.
 The temple is a monolithic structure of basalt stone.
 Beautiful carved sculptures fill the temple.
 There are 32 caves in Ellora.
-Kailasa Temple is in cave no. 16.
+Kailasa Temple is in the sixteenth cave.

 History of Kailasa Temple Ellora

-There are no inscriptions in the temple to track its history.
-But historians attribute the construction to Rashtrakuta king Krishna I in the eighth century.
+There are no inscriptions in the temple to trace its history.
+But historians credit the construction to Rashtrakuta king Krishna I, during 756 to 773 CE.
 Later rulers further extended the temple.

 The picture shows elephants spraying water on Gajalakshmi.
 This magnificent panel is in front of the entrance gate.
-The goddess is sitting on a double louts in kshirsagar (Milk Ocean).
+The goddess is sitting on a double lotus in kshirsagar (milk ocean).
 She is the goddess of fortune and wealth.
-The two small elephants are filling the vessels with water.
+The two small elephants are filling vessels with water.

 Construction of the Temple

 The master architect had chosen to excavate from the top of the mountain.
 Massive amounts of stone were dug out, without the help of modern machinery.
+Construction demanded the removal of 150,000 to 200,000 tons of solid rock.
 The temple stands independent of the surrounding rock.
-There are carvings on the inside and outside.
+There are innumerable carvings on the inside and outside.

 The sculpture of Shiva in Tandava dance is in the rare abhanga pose, balanced delicately by four hands on each side.
 He stands gracefully with weight of the body placed on one leg.
 The pose shows meditation, repose and serenity.